By Philip Rubinov Jacobson

 The integral artist seeks to explore the furthest boundaries of human experience - entering domains that provide new and positive perspectives to embrace a world-centric vision that will draw us toward unity.
 Such artists explore dimensions of human creativity which are being neglected or forgotten which can enlarge our understanding and belief in our own inherent creative potentials, inspiring peace and a new sense of spiritual direction in life.
 We invite you to come and join us to expand and unleash your vision in an international community of like-minded individuals who hail from the same ''tribe''.
 A family formed in mind; connected in the heart, expressive through the spirit, and equally value skill, intuition and the reality of the spiritual imagination.

-For Information on JUNE 14 - July 21, 2021 Painting Retreat in Greece- CLICK link below
+For Information on December, 2023 Painting Retreat in India * CLICK link below